GriffithsLab/FieldsInstitute_MathNeuro/README.md

-# Fields Institute 2025 Thematic Program in Mathematics of Neuroscience
+# Fields Institute 2025 Thematic Program in Mathematics of Neuroscience - Source code

 This github repo contains the website source code and hosting for the 'alt' website of the 2025 Fields Institute Thematic Program in Mathematics of Neuroscience.